IzzyL3333/superstore-office-supply-analysis/README.md

 # Superstore Office Supplies Analysis 🛒
 This exercise aimed to provide valuable, data-derived insights into sample Superstore data.
-As a Data Scientist, I performed basic EDA and data analysis using fictitious Superstore data.
+As a Data Scientist, I performed basic EDA and data analysis using a sample of Superstore data.

 ## Table of Contents
 - [Data](#data)